 In making child custody determinations, Illinois courts look to the best interests of the child.
 Usually that means having a relationship with both parents, although one parent may have sole physical custody and the other visitation rights.

 In Illinois, like elsewhere in the country, any family law issue such as child custody, property division and request for alimony should be handled carefully.
-To do so, any divorcing couple should seek guidance from a qualified and experienced family law attorney.
+To do so, any divorcing couple should seek guidance from a qualified and experienced Rolling Meadows divorce attorney.

 Source: Huffington Post, “‘Orange Is The New Black’ Star Pablo Schreiber Legally Separates From Wife,” Jan.
 3, 2014